 The Shwedagon Pagoda of Tachilek

-By local tuk-tuk, we will explore Tachilek.
-The local tuk-tuk is a motorcycle with sidecar, and it’s a necessary means of public transportation.
+We will explore Tachilek by local “tuk-tuk”, which is a motorcycle with sidecar.
 It’s an ideal way to explore this exciting border town.
-You will visit the Temple of the Enrobed Elephant as well as the Mahamyatmuni Temple, which is an excellent example of typical Burmese temple architecture.
-We will continue to Tachilek’s own Shwedagon Pagoda, a smaller copy of the Shwedagon Pagoda in Yangon.
-After this, we will enjoy an authentic Burmese lunch in a local restaurant.
-The Burmese Kitchen is decidedly different from the Thai kitchen.
-After lunch, there will be time to visit the exciting border market, a favourite destination for Thai visitors.
+You will visit the Temple of the Enrobed Elephant as well as the Thai Yai Temple, which is an excellent example of typical Burmese temple architecture.
+We will continue to Tachilek’s own Shwedagon Pagoda, a smaller copy of the original Shwedagon Pagoda in Yangon.
+Before we return to Thailand there will be time to visit the border market in Tachilek, a favourite destination for Thai visitors.
 We cross the border again back to Thailand where we will have a delicious lunch in a local restaurant.

 The notorious Golden Triangle

-Return to Thailand.
-Continue to the Golden Triangle, the place where the borders of Laos, Thailand and Myanmar meet.
+After lunch we will continue to the Golden Triangle, the place where the borders of Laos, Thailand and Myanmar meet.
 Visit the Hall of Opium*, an excellent museum that tells the history of the use of opium, poppy cultivation and the opium trade in the Golden Triangle.
 Throughout the 1960s to the early 1990s, the area of the Golden Triangle supplied most of the world’s heroin.
-In the past, this area was a battleground of drug lords and various armed groups.
+In the past, this area was a lawless battleground of drug lords and various armed groups.
 Most visitors spend between one-and-a-half and two hours at this amazing museum.
 It is an interactive and educational museum, one of the best in Thailand.
 The Hall of Opium is a project of the Mae Fah Luang Foundation.

 *Please note: the Hall of Opium is closed on Monday so we don’t offer this tour on that day.